What is the most recorded song of all time?

 57 Wimpole Street where Paul lived with the Asher family |

-There is a strong case for George Gershwin's aria SUMMERTIME, a cabaret and musical theatre staple.
+There is a strong case for George Gershwin's SUMMERTIME, a cabaret and musical theatre staple.
 Some estimates suggest that there are up to 30,000 cover version, though this has not been verified.

 The official winner, however, at least according to The Guinness Book of Records (1986), began life in a tiny attic in Wimpole Street, London.